Scarlett Johansson left speechless after husband’s ‘brutal’ SNL joke about her

 Scarlett Johansson made a special cameo on the latest episode of Saturday Night Live, where she had to listen to her husband, Colin Jost, make a joke about her age, their child and their sex life.

-SNL’s Christmas 2024 edition, hosted by Only Murders in the Building star Martin Short, saw “Weekend Update” anchors Colin Jost and Michael Che do their annual “joke exchange” on their segment.
+SNL’s Christmas 2024 edition, hosted by Only Murders in the Building star Martin Short, saw “Weekend Update” anchors Colin Jost and Michael Che do their annual “joke exchange” on the segment.

-The tradition often involves both men finding new ways to embarrass the other as they force themselves to read jokes their comedy partner has written, which they have never read before.
+The tradition involves both men finding new ways to embarrass the other as they force themselves to read jokes their comedy partner has written, which they had never seen before.

 Judging by this year’s efforts it’s fair to say that Che might have gotten one over on Jost who was forced to read all the gags in a “Black voice” before reading a quip saying that Kamala Harris still supports slavery reparations.